SirDank/dank.tool/README.md

 - The executable does not have a verified certificate.
 Thus, windows defender may show a warning about it being from an unknown source (false positive).

-- If you would like to run the python scripts instead of the installer, there might be small changes you have to make for it to execute properly.
+- If you would like to run the python scripts instead of the installer, there might be small changes you have to make for it to execute properly. (ex. paths)

 - Try not to spam the [ ENTER ] key on the exe's terminal as it can cause the program to take in the wrong input, if this has occurred, close the exe and relaunch it.

 - When the tool is running and performing a task, if you click inside the console window, a white rectangle appears and the task is paused.
 To continue performing the task, press the down arrow key.

+- When the tool is selected, do not press [ Ctrl + C ] as it will raise the `KeyboardInterrupt` exception and close the program.

 - When on the main menu, you can resize the window to your preferred size and then enter `refresh` as input to re-align the UI.